• Home

 When and How Much Should You Brain Dump?

-You can do it daily, weekly, or even monthly.
-It could be anywhere from seconds to minutes.
-It all depends on how much your brain needs to lighten up.
+You can do it regularly or ad-hoc.
+It could even be a few seconds, but I do recommend sticking to at least 5 non-stop minutes.
+It all depends on how much your brain needs to find clarity in the jumbled thoughts or have that lightbulb moment.

 Whatever you choose, commit to it all the way.
-It will do wonders for you.
-And if you make it a morning habit, mind dumping can skyrocket your productivity.
+It will do wonders for you, I can pretty much guarantee it.
+And if you make it a morning habit, mind dumping can skyrocket your clarity, productivity and self-development.

-What Will You Get Out of Brain Dumping?
+So What Can You Get Out of Brain Dumping?

 A regular brain dump session can help you...